nolafs/renaissance-website/site/content/about/_index.md

   image: /images/uploads/values.jpg
   text: >
-    Renaissance is a firm believer in ethical communication & transparency in the interests of all parties - both in terms of clients, and the media they want to talk to.
+    Renaissance is a firm believer in ethical communication & transparency in the interests of all parties - both in terms of our clients, and the media they want to talk to.
 We are active in educating the industry in best practices through seminars and talks.
 founder:
   heading: About the Founder
   image: /images/uploads/founder.jpg